Introduction

 Saleem Ullah vs State 44 DLR (AD) 309.

-‘’ The responsibility of a reporter who is also a practicing advocate will be a little more onerous than one who acts as a mere journalist.’’
+‘’ The responsibility of a reporter who is also a practising advocate will be a little more onerous than one who acts as a mere journalist.’’

 Saleem Ullah vs State 44 DLR (AD) 309